sk1project/wixpy/docs/installation.md

 For Debian, Ubuntu, LinuxMint and other deb-based distors we are providing ready deb-packages.
 WiX.Py has not own native extensions.
 Therefore all packages are `noarch`.
 Major difference for them is a dependency list.
 For access to libmsi and libgcab libraries WiX.Py uses gobject introspection.
-To install WiX.Py you need installing libmsi, libgcab, their introspection stubs and python gobject introspection package.
+To run WiX.Py you need installing libmsi, libgcab, their introspection stubs and python gobject introspection package.
 In different distros the packages have different naming.
 If you installing WiX.Py deb-package on non-specified system, you need be